Know all about quinoa, your superfood for total wellness

 Health Benefits of Quinoa

 Quinoa has low levels of sodium and is abundantly rich in fibre.
-Fibre is the indigestible part of carbohydrates that helps in satiation and also aids in relieving constipation.
+Fibre is the indigestible part of carbohydrates that provides satiety and ease in bowel movement in the system constipation.

-Quinoa works wonders by keeping the cholesterol levels in check and thus can prevent cardiovascular diseases.
-It can also aid in stabilising blood sugar levels.
+Quinoa works wonders by maintaining the cholesterol levels in check and thus can prevent cardiovascular diseases.
+It can also help in maintaining blood sugar levels.

 1. Quinoa a rich source of antioxidants